soccer movies

 Sir Alex Ferguson: Never Give in (2021)

-The Sir Alex Fersguson documentary, streaming on Amazon Prime Video, provides a deep dive into Sir Alex Ferguson’s illustrious career and personal challenges.
-With rare insights and moments, the film offers fans, players, and coaches, a closer look at the man behind Manchester United’s success.
+The Sir Alex Ferguson documentary, streaming on Amazon Prime Video, offers a deep dive into his illustrious career and personal challenges.
+With rare insights and moments, the film offers fans, players, and coaches a closer look at the man behind Manchester United’s success.

 The Damned United (2009)

-“The Damned United ” is an exciting fiction sports drama about Brian Clough’s time as Leeds United’s manager.
-The film explores the themes of rivalry and ambition, and offers an up-close look at football management at a high level. .
+“The Damned United ” is an exciting fictional sports drama about Brian Clough’s time as Leeds United’s manager.
+The film explores the themes of rivalry and ambition and offers an up-close look at high-level football management.

 Although the film is inspired by true events, the book that inspired this film is mostly fiction.
-This movie shows a more realistic approach to how being a manager really is, especially when compared to a more recent comedy soccer manager show called “Ted Lasso.”
+This movie offers a more realistic portrayal of what being a manager is really like, especially compared to the recent comedy soccer manager show “Ted Lasso.”

 Bend it Like Beckham (2002)